 Yellowstone provides three awesome activities with children.
 These include: Waterfalls, Animal Viewing, Geothermal Siteseeing like Old Faithful, Scenic Drives, and Hiking.
 We’ll cover each of these topics, starting with animal viewing here.
 We want to be thorough, so we’ll give you all the animals that you are likely to see, where to see them, and our Animal Bingo Sheet, which you can download for free and let your kids play in the car.
-You can also check out and download some of our itineraries (Itinerary Sample 1 or Itinerary Sample 2)!

 Before I start going through animals in the park, let me give a brief disclaimer: Nothing is guaranteed, and though we speak from a lot of experience, you may or may not see any of the following animals.
 But you can increase your chances!